junxit/us-congress-bills-115/metadata.md

 - 2018-06-05 — Mr. Bishop (UT) moved to suspend the rules and pass the bill, as amended.
 - 2018-06-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4754-4755)
 - 2018-06-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4754-4755)
+- 2018-06-06 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.